gylx/Deep-Learning-Image-Denoising-and-Recognition/README.md

-# Deep Learning: HPatches Triplet Descriptor
+# Deep Learning Image Denoising and Recognition

-This repository contains the code and the report for the Deep Learning coursework (EE3-25 Imperial College).
-Use Google Colaboratory to run the notebook.
+This repository focuses on image classification based on:
+1. Use of CNN based auto-encoders to denoise images
+2. Use of triplet covolutional neural networks for representation learning (image representations)